HMS Burford (1757)

-Design and Construction
+Design and construction

-Although nominally a 70 gun third rate of the 1745 Establishment, the Burford design was heavily amended by Joseph Allin, Surveyor of Navy, in 1754.
-She was ordered on 15 January 1754 as the first of five ships which made up the last group of 'traditional' 70 gun ships (they carried only 68 guns in practice) to be built before the 74 gun ship became the standard third rate.
+Although nominally a 70 gun third rate of the 1745 Establishment, the Burford design was heavily amended by Joseph Allin, the Surveyor of the Navy, in 1754.
+She was ordered on 15 January 1754 as one of two ships (her sistership was HMS Dorsetshire) which stretched the 1745 Establishment dimensions to 162 feet gundeck length and thus enabled a 14th pair of 32-pounder guns to be fitted on her lower deck (a third ship to this design - HMS Boyne - was ordered in 1758).
+They made up the last group of 'traditional' 70 gun ships (two other "70" gun ships - HMS Temple and HMS Conqueror - carried only 68 guns in practice, and were later reduced to 64 guns) to be built before the 74 gun ship became the standard third rate, and only differed from the new 74-gun type by carrying four fewer 9-pounder guns on the quarterdeck and forecastle.
 On 13 June 1754 she was named HMS Burford after her predecessors and the secondary title of George Beauclerk, 3rd Duke of St Albans and was the third and last ship of this name in the Royal Navy.
 She was begun by Master Shipwright Adam Hayes at Chatham Dockyard on 30 October 1754, then from August 1755 was finished by John Lock.
 Launched on 5 May 1757, she was completed on 15 July 1757.
 Her first commander was Captain James Young who commissioned her a month before launching in April 1757.